National Leader of Education

 Using a range of coaching and mentoring strategies, Neil has led school-to-school support since 2007, working with colleagues in many varied settings and contexts.
 He became a National Leader of Education in 2013, primarily working with leadership teams of schools judged as ‘Inadequate’ or ‘Requiring Improvement’.
 Neil has also undertaken the Additional Inspector role during Ofsted inspections.

-Bobby became the Deputy Chief Executive of the L.E.A.D.
-Academy Trust in February 2016.
-He originally joined L.E.A.D. as Business Director in January 2013 and is responsible for the strategic financial management, systems and operations of the organisation.
+Bobby became Deputy Chief Executive of the L.E.A.D.
+Academy Trust in February 2016, after joining as Business Director in January 2013.
+He is responsible for strategic financial management, systems, operations, and the commercial aspects of the organisation.

 He has worked with government ministers as well as some of the most challenging pupils in our system.